wyattscarpenter/terror-island/readme.md

 # Some of the TODOs I have to iron out:

+(I may have written TODO inline in a couple places; grep for that)

+sus link behavior in #48 of terror island

 Should I make a process here like I've done for other projects, that shows me a diff of all the output each change, to check easily for bad refactors?

 The project is pretty much perfect, except that a couple pdf links just go to... nothing.
 And therefore are bad table of contents members.
 "Check it" is the review, though...